rdelos747/FNA-Utils/readme.md

 `Public TextObject : Node`

-_`TextObject`s are special nodes use for drawing text to the screen.
+_`TextObjects` are special nodes use for drawing text to the screen.
 When drawn, the text is rendered_

 ## Vars

 `public Font Font`

-The `Font` property just calls `SetText` when set.
+- The `Font` property just calls `SetText` when set.

+`protected Vector2 TextOrigin`

 `public string Text`

 `public VerticalAlignment VerticalAlignment = VerticalAlignment.NONE`

-Uses the `VerticalAlignment` enum:
+- Uses the `VerticalAlignment` enum:

 ```c#
 public enum VerticalAlignment {